by Darron McDougal - Monday, May 20, 2019

 Following the hunt, I immediately realized that big game hunting is far more serious business than sniping pop cans and red squirrels.
 And I thought I’d taken that seriously.

-Returning the Favor Several years later at age 15, I’d taken a few deer and turkeys—mostly by bow—while hunting with my parents and brothers.
+Several years later at age 15, I’d taken a few deer and turkeys—mostly by bow—while hunting with my parents and brothers.
 Meanwhile, I knew Pa had never gone turkey hunting, so I suggested that we go together.
 He agreed.

 Pa drew a tag, and we elected to hunt on his 80 acres.
 We also obtained permission to hunt an adjacent farm.
 I was so thrilled to introduce Pa to turkey hunting, do most of the calling and show him what I knew.
 As well, I brought my family’s pop-up blind so we could communicate more easily without exposing our movements.